 Note1: Single Operator stations means that one person performs all concerned operations during contest period.
 Use of Packet Cluster is permitted.

 2: Low Power stations are limited 100W output or less.
 No limitation on High Power stations.

 4: 10 minutes rule(CQ WW method) is applied to Multi-Operator Single Transmitter stations.
-The 10 minutes rule means that only one transmitter and one band are permitted during any 10 minutes period, defined as starting with the first logged QSO on a band.
+The 10 minutes rule means that only one transmitter on one band is permitted during any 10 minutes period, defined as starting with the first logged QSO on a band.
 However, one-and only one other band may be used during any 10 minutes period if and only if the station worked is a new multiplier.
-This rule is applied to not only running stations, but also to multi-stations respectively.
+This rule is applied to not only the running stations, but also to the stations searching for multipliers respectively.